neojato/boomerang-gae/README.md

 This is forked from the [GDG-X boomerang] project.
 GDG boilerplate, feeds from DevSite and Google+ using AngularJS and Twitter Bootstrap.

-This verson was designed to be used with the [CodEnvy IDE].
+This verson was designed to be used with the [Codenvy IDE].
+This was for a simple push -> deploy to GAE from even a Chromebook.

 View [GDG Kansas City]'s site to see a working version of this application.

 ### Steps to setup for your own GDG website:
 1. Fork this project into your own repository
-2. Open the CodEnvy IDE and log in
+2. Open the Codenvy IDE and log in
   * Create a new Python project and select App Engine as your PaaS
   * Create an [App Engine project]
   * Clone the repository